Geta/Epi.FontThumbnail/README.md

 * Install NuGet package (use [EPiServer Nuget](http://nuget.episerver.com))
 * ``Install-Package Geta.Epi.FontThumbnail``

+_Please notice that this attribute cannot be used in conjunction with any other attributes inheriting from ImageUrlAttribute (for example SiteImageUrl or basic ImageUrl-attributes) on the same contenttype.
+All existing ImageUrl-attributes on the contenttype where you want to use this, needs to be removed._

 ## Details
 Using the built in ImageUrlAttribute, you specify the images to be presented like this: